NoClue

-Ricky Raphel Brown (born January 28, 1985), known by the stage name NoClue, is an American rapper from Seattle.
-He is best known for obtaining the title of the world's official “Fastest Rap MC” by Guinness World Records, for rapping 723 syllables in 51.27 seconds (14.1 syllables per second) on his track "New West", in January 2005.
+Ricky Raphel Brown (born January 28, 1985), known professionally as NoClue, is an American rapper from Seattle.
+He is best known for obtaining the title of the world's official “Fastest Rap MC” by Guinness World Records, for rapping 723 syllables in 51.27 seconds (14.1 syllables per second) in January 2005.

 Early life

 NoClue grew up in the city of Seattle, Washington.
 He was reciting raps by the age of four and began writing his own lyrics at age 9.
 Brown grew up around the music business, as his grandfather was a member of the gospel band, The Singing Galatians, and earned studio experience while attending his grandfather's every-other-Sunday recording sessions with that band.
 Brown's first recordings were overdubs of popular rap beats, made with his cousins while Brown was still in junior high.

-Style and name
+Musical style and influences

-NoClue is a Hip Hop artist influenced by West Coast Hip Hop.
+NoClue is a hip hop artist influenced by West Coast Hip Hop.
 He has established himself as a multi-dimensional lyricist with sharp, upbeat energy expressed in each of his songs.
 Brown counts rapper Tupac Shakur as an early musical influence.
 He explains that his stage name NoClue is derived from “the fact that the world had no clue what kind of impact he was about to bring”.